I Wish Exams Did Not Exist

-It's that time of year again: stress, pressure and anxiety.
-Alice from Cardiff knows the feelings that come with sitting exams, and wrote about them for theSprout.
-Here she shares some fabulous tips and tricks for surviving them.
-We hope you'll find them useful!
+It’s that time of year again.
+Stress.
+Pressure.
+Anxiety.
+Alice from Cardiff knows the feelings that come with sitting exams, and wrote about it on theSprout.
+Here she shares some tips and tricks for survival.
+We hope you’ll find some of them useful.

 Exams may be over, but it still feels impossible to close your eyes and drift off.
 Well, not without hearing your teacher’s voice drumming into your ear, telling you that any decision you make now will stay by your side for the rest of your life.